My name is Nick Ford and for around a year now I’ve been running a site called AbolishWork.com.

 So, in January of 2014 I wrote my first post introducing the site as such:

 Abolishwork.com is aiming to be a sort of home for “work and its discontents”.
 A place where you can find essays, blogs, observations, songs, poems and whatever else you can imagine about ending or at the very least reducing the amount of work that exists in society.
 We welcome everyone from the hardened abolitionists to the reformers and the ones in between.

-And ideologically I welcome everyone from egoists to anarcho-communists to mutualist and individualist anarchists and hell; sometimes I’ll have totally non-radical folks if I feel like they’re making good enough points about why work is bad or what an alternative may be, etc.
+And ideologically I welcome everyone from egoists to anarcho-communists to mutualist and individualist anarchists and hell; sometimes I’ll have totally non-radical folks if I feel like they’re making good enough points about work.

-So if you would like to contribute something to the website then it makes my life a bit easier and helps me do longer and more intensive projects for the site.
+So if you would like to contribute something to the website then it makes my life a bit easier.

 But don’t worry, this isn’t work to me.